slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It is not greed that drives the world, but envy."
 -- Warren Buffett [1930]*

+> *"Remember if people talk behind your back, it only means you are two steps ahead."
+-- Fannie Flagg [1944]*

 > *"Think as you like but behave like others." (...)
 "Never appear too perfect." (...)
 "If people with natural gifts also possess a good work ethic and have some luck in life, envy will follow them wherever they go."